Matt Wallner Player Props: Twins vs. Royals

 Matt Wallner At The Plate

-- Wallner has two doubles, four home runs and six walks while hitting .294.
+- Wallner is hitting .268 with two doubles, four home runs and six walks.

+- In 40.0% of his 20 games this season, Wallner has picked up at least one hit.
+He's also had five multi-hit games.

-- In 15.8% of his games this year, he has gone deep, and 6.5% of his trips to the dish.
+- In 15.0% of his games this year, he has hit a long ball, and 6% of his trips to the dish.

-- In 21.1% of his games this year, Wallner has tallied at least one RBI.
-In three of those games (15.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 20.0% of his games this year, Wallner has picked up at least one RBI.
+In three of those games (15.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- In eight of 19 games this season, he has scored, including multiple runs once.
+- He has scored at least one run nine times this season (45.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.